m-breno/dotfiles/README.md

 My Arch Linux dotfiles

-You can choose between dotfiles by changing branches
+You can choose between window-managers/compositors by changing branches